femigolu/giles-interop-user-private-discovery/draft-giles-interop-user-private-discovery-protocol.md

 --- middle

-# Conventions and Definitions
+# Terminology

 {::boilerplate bcp14-tagged}

-# Glossary
+Glossary of terms:
-This section provides a glossary of key terms.

 - Authoritative Name Server: Final holder of the IP addresses for a specific domain or set of domains.
 - Client: A software application running on a user's device or computer.